api3dao/signed-api/packages/airnode-feed/config/configuration.md

 ### `signedApis`

 Configuration for the signed APIs.
-Each signed API is defined by a `signedApiName` and a `signedApi` object.
-For
-example:
+For example:

 ```jsonc
 // Defines a single signed API that uses AUTH_TOKEN secret as Bearer token when pushing signed data to signed API.